algorithmiaio/dev-center/_pages/platform/customizing-api-keys.md

 ---
+categories: basics
+excerpt: "Configuring API Keys"
 layout: article
-title:  "API Keys"
-excerpt: "Configuring API Keys"
-categories: basics
-nav_index: 50
-tags: [basics]
-show_related: true
-image:
-  teaser: /icons/algo.svg
 permalink: /platform/customizing-api-keys/
 redirect_from:
   - /basics/customizing-api-keys/
+  - /api-keys/
+show_related: true
+title:  "API Keys"
+tags: [basics]
 ---

 To call algorithms and interact with the Data API, you'll use an API key for authenticatication.

 This guide will show how to create new API keys and customize API access to suit your security needs.